belabrockmann/100-days-of-code/r1-log.md

 ### R1D53
 Decided to continue with the The Responsive Web Design Bootcamp on scrimba, before continuing on with the new website.

+### R1D54
+Continued with the course.
+Learned more about viewport units and Responsiveness.